 Avoid harsh ingredients – Harsh detergents, soaps, chemicals, and fragrances can all trigger eczema.
 Look for gentle, fragrance-free skin care products, as well as mild cleaning products and laundry detergents.

 Stop scratching – It can be hard to fight the urge to scratch, so keep nails short to prevent the skin from breaking if you cannot help it.
 Covering the itchy area with a cold compress can help to reduce the sensation, alongside the above remedies for avoiding irritants and common causes of flare-ups.

 - How to Get Rid of Eczema

 Unfortunately, getting rid of Eczema isn’t easy.
 Although you can try and avoid triggers, when suffering with eczema you need to see a doctor.
 They will give you advice on specific lotions and creams to use that are compatible with the type of eczema you have.
 Along with this, your doctor may recommend techniques to combat the dryness and itchiness caused by eczema, such as the following:

 • Moisturizers – Never underestimate the power of moisturizing.
 Dry skin caused by eczema can be controlled with a good daily moisturizing routine.
 Moisturizing is essential for rehydration and for improving the skin’s natural recovery process.
-After bathing or showering in warm (not hot) water, apply a gentle moisturizer to the skin to replenish moisture and help relieve dryness.
+After bathing or showering in warm (not hot) water, apply a gentle moisturizer or Vaseline lotion to the skin to replenish moisture and help relieve dryness.
 Remember to use a moisturizer suitable for use with sensitive skin and eczema.

 • Medications – Your doctor may recommend over–the-counter medications such as topical hydrocortisone creams which can be very effective at relieving itching.